-GER 120 3 C/45 CH Health and Physical F, Sp Processes of Aging
+GER 120 3 C/45 CH Health and Physical Processes of Aging F, Sp

 Prerequisites: GER 110

 Physiological changes which are normal to the aging process and to the health and well-being of the elderly are studied by examining issues unique to aging, including sensory abilities, exercise, nutrition and drug use and misuse.
 Present patterns of health, illness and disease behavior, as well as rates of utilization of health and medical facilities and services will be investigated.
 Longevity and the quality of life are considered with an emphasis on preventive care, health maintenance and alternatives to institutionalization.